greentfrapp/project-asimov/guide_checklist.md

 ---

-### Section 4 - Deploying the Solution
+### Section 4 - Evaluation the Model

 1. How does our test distribution differ from our population distribution?
 2. What can we say about the fairness of our final model?
+3. For any unfairness detected, is the disparity justified?

+---

+### Section 4 - Deploying the Solution

-3. How do we know the AIS has screwed up?
+1. How do we know the AIS has screwed up?
-4. What are alternative solutions in case of failure?
+2. What are alternative solutions in case of failure?
+3. How can we allow users to gracefully opt out of the AIS?

 <tofro prevtext="Sources of Bias" prevlink="../bias/sources/" nexttext="Tools" nextlink="../tools/"></tofro>